A practical guide to your Zendesk chat setup in 2026

 Move beyond a basic Zendesk chat setup

-True efficiency comes from adding an intelligent AI layer that works with the tools you already have.
-With a platform like eesel AI, you can bring all your scattered knowledge together, automate complex tasks, and turn your Zendesk setup into a seriously powerful support engine, and you can do it in minutes.
+True efficiency often comes from adding an intelligent AI layer that works within the tools you already have.
+With a platform like eesel AI, you can bring scattered knowledge together and turn your Zendesk setup into an even more powerful support engine in minutes.

-Ready to see what a truly intelligent chat experience feels like?
-Integrate eesel AI with your Zendesk account for free and run a simulation on your past tickets today.
+Ready to see how an integrated chat experience can help your team?
+Integrate eesel AI with your Zendesk account for free and run a simulation on your tickets today.

 Frequently asked questions